 9. The grandstand is concrete.
 Bring a cushion or a “stadium chair”.

-10. Sign up to volunteer early.
+11. Speaking of meeting other parents: sign up to volunteer early.
 It’s a great way to meet other parents and to get your volunteer credits.

-11. Opt in to the Slack channel, and get into the habit of checking multiple times a day (Slack’s notification settings are not fantastic so you’ll need to check often so you don’t miss anything).
+12. Opt in to the Slack channel, and get into the habit of checking multiple times a day (Slack’s notification settings are not fantastic so you’ll need to check often so you don’t miss anything).

-12. Don’t be afraid to ask questions.
+13. Don’t be afraid to ask questions.
 All of us were “new to rowing” parents at some point, and we probably had the same questions you do.

-14. And one last thing, if your rower is worried about joining without knowing anyone else, please assure them that they will make friends.
+16. And one last thing, if your rower is worried about joining without knowing anyone else, please assure them that they will make friends.
 Quickly.

-If you have any other questions (or if experienced parents have other things to add to the list), please feel free to reach out to me via Slack or at [email protected]
+If you have any other questions (or if experienced parents have other things to add to the list), please feel free to reach out to me via Slack or at [email protected].